Voice Tracks

 # VT Comment TalkBed

-The # VT command has two parts: the attribute name (Comment in this example) and the value (TalkBed).
-Together, they tell AutoCast what to use as the talkbed music.
-AutoCast searches the music library for files where the specified attribute matches the specified value, then selects one using the Rotation Tracker.
+The # VT command's two parts — the attribute name (Comment in this example) and the value (TalkBed) — tell AutoCast which music to use as the talkbed.
+AutoCast searches the music library for files whose specified attribute matches the specified value, then selects one using the Rotation Tracker.

 The Rotation Tracker cycles through all matching files in sequence, ensuring you don't hear the same talkbed twice in a row.
 It remembers where it left off between sessions — even if you restart AutoCast, it picks up the rotation where it stopped.

-The Ramp Point — The Key to Good Voice Track Timing
+The Song's Ramp Point — The Key to Good Voice Track Timing

-For voice tracks to sound their best, AutoCast needs to know when the talkbed's vocals (if any) begin — so it can make sure the voice track DJ is finished talking before the talkbed singer starts.
-This information comes from the Ramp point set in the music library for each talkbed file.
+For voice tracks to sound their best, AutoCast needs to know when the introduced song's vocals begin — so the DJ finishes talking just before the singer starts.
+This information comes from the Ramp point set in the music library for the song being introduced (not the talkbed).

-The Ramp point is the moment in the song where the vocals begin, measured in seconds from the start of the file.
-AutoCast uses the Ramp point to time the music fade-up: it starts bringing the talkbed back up early enough that the full level is reached just as (or just before) the vocals begin.
+The Ramp point is the moment in the song where its vocals begin, measured in seconds from the start of the file.
+AutoCast uses it to time the voice track against the song: the voice track's end is placed so the song's full-volume vocals land exactly where you'd want them to — right after the DJ's last word.

 Voice Track Timing Scenarios